trydent-io/kain/README.md

-# Jooby Kickstart
+# Kooby Kickstart
-Base project for new Jooby Kickstarts
+Base project for new Kooby Kickstarts